ferrara94/Social-CRM---Analyses-and-Assessment/README.md

-# Social CRM - Analyses-and-Assessment
+# Social CRM - Analyses and Assessment
-Analyses and Assessment of Social CRM
+Analyses and Assessment of Social CRM in italian language.